 Academics

 Because all students set their own goals, it’s impossible to say ahead of time exactly what a given student will end up studying.
-However, elementary school students are expected to set goals for each of reading, writing, math, science, and social studies.
+However, elementary school students are expected to set goals for each of reading, writing, math, science, and social studies, and their instructors ensure that those goals are appropriate to a student’s capabilities.
 This page includes some examples of current and past instruction.

 Math

-We use the Beast Academy math curriculum for core math instruction, and supplement with special lessons and integrating math into other subjects.
+We primarily use the Beast Academy math curriculum for core math instruction, though students who need extra practice may be assigned additional materials.
+We supplement with special lessons and integrating math into other subjects.
 Special math lessons have included:

 Using Magic: The Gathering to practice addition, subtraction, fractions, percents, and variables.